steviegalluscio/MyFitnessPal-Weekly-Average/README.md

 ## How to use
   1. Navigate to https://www.myfitnesspal.com/reports
   2. Choose report type
-  3. Choose reporing peroid
+  3. Choose reporting period
   4. Click bookmarklet

-Note: after changes to report type or peroid the bookmarklet must be clicked again to update table
+Note: after changes to report type or period the bookmarklet must be clicked again to update table

 ## How to install
   Simply add a page to your bookmark bar with the name as whatever you wish and set the url as: